 Mohamad Reza Yazdi, Iran, Marble, 2010

-Mohamad graduated from the University of Tehran with a degree in Fine Arts specializing in sculpture and is a member of the Association of Iranian Calligraphers.
+Mohamad graduated from the University of Tehran with a degree in Fine Arts specializing in sculpture.
+Mohamad is an arts prodigy, a sculptor, painter, poet, composer and a member of the Association of Iranian Calligraphers.
 In addition to works placed throughout his home country he also exhibited representing his country at the Sculpture Olympics in Beijing , China 2008.